 Producers like IBM were trusted on mainframes but Heinz Nixdorf recognized that mainframes were too expensive for many concerns, so he presented his Nixdorf 820.
 With that he brought the computer directly to the office and the people could afford it.
 The most successful time for the Nixdorf Computer AG began in the 1970s, when the Nixdorf Computer AG grew to the market leader in the mid-range computing in Germany and was the fourth largest computer company in Europa with places in Germany, Ireland, Spain, the United States and Singapore.
 In 1972, it was represented in 22 countries.
 In 1975, the Heinz Nixdorf Company produced a new generation of data capturing: the 88xx-line.

+As an entrepreneur, Nixdorf first shared its employees’ profits with the company in 1972, first in profit letters and then in employee shares.
+In 1977, 102,000 preference shares were issued free of charge to employees on the occasion of the company’s 25th anniversary.
+Subsequently, each employee received two to four shares in the company each year.
 On March 17, 1986, Nixdorf died of a heart attack in Hanover at the first CeBIT computer fair.
 Nixdorf was very interested in the education of his employees, so he put a lot of personal effort and money in it.
 Because of that, 1969 he founded a trade school on the company premises.
-He also wanted his employees to do sports.
+Furthermore, according to a directive from Nixdorf, physical education was compulsory for trainees from 1978 onwards.
+He released them from their training for two hours – a consequence of Nixdorf’s first heart attack in the same year.
 Sport lessons were obligatory and for a better opportunity to do sport, he established the Ahorn-Sportpark in 1984.

 References and Further Reading: